-There are 6 modes or ways in which an interpretation service can be carried out.
+There are six modes or ways an interpretation service can be carried out.
 Some modes require special skills or fluency in multiple languages.
 A good interpretation service partner will have a team of experts that can adapt to any mode of interpretation.
 Here are the 3 commonly used modes for medical interpretation that you should ensure your language partner specialises in:

 Necessary equipment provided

-Certain modes, such as simultaneous interpretation, require a considerable amount of hardware for carrying out the service.
+Certain modes, such as simultaneous interpretation, require considerable hardware for carrying out the service.

 Imagine a convention with a diverse group of professionals from the medical fraternity.
 Here, a speech delivered in English may need to be interpreted in multiple languages in real-time.
 An interpreter for each target language would be seated in a soundproof booth, repeating what the speaker is saying within 30 seconds of it being said.
 The interpretation would be transmitted through headphones to each corresponding member of the audience that speaks the target language.